aidangithub/Book_Generation_Z_Developer/content/7.your-cv/future-self.md

  - this is why you want to share
  - example of how I use it (twitter case study)

-  - use twitter as your personal search engine.
+  - use Twitter as your personal search engine.
 Here is a perfect example that happened with me when writing this book:
      - ![image](images/future-self-1.png)
      - ![image](images/future-self-2.png)